Why Are Shingle Prices Going Up?

 With prices increasing and quality declining, it’s more important than ever to maintain the shingles you currently have on your rooftop for as long as possible.
 Cost-saving alternatives like Roof Maxx can help.

 A roof replacement might cost tens of thousands of dollars, but Roof Maxx can extend the lifespan of your current shingles for years to come, giving you more time before you need a full replacement.
-This lets you save more money for when your roof eventually does need to be replaced—or for anything else you need.
+This lets you save more money for when you do eventually need a new roof.

 Facebook